 Deborah’s House is looking for several board members from Travis Park Church to serve on the board of this wonderful ministry.
 The board meets on a monthly basis to plan events and fundraisers for the support of the organization.

 Additionally, we are looking for women who will serve as Mentors to the residents.
 All you need is some time, an open heart and compassion for this role.
-If you are interested or need additional information, For more information, please call (210) 268-3314, or email Deborah’s House.
+If you are interested or need additional information please email Deborah’s House.

 At Deborah’s House, we envision a world where each and every woman can reach her greatest potential and be the woman she was created to be.
 Substance abuse and addiction rob women of the ability to maintain steady employment, healthy relationships with family and friends, and productive lives.